 Travel Insurance for Germany - What Australians Need to Know

-Germany is classified as a European destination by Australian travel insurers, with moderate premiums.
+Germany falls within the Schengen Area, and most Australian insurers classify it as a European destination.
 See our full Australian travel insurance comparison for provider details.

 Key Travel Facts for Australians

-• Visa requirements: Australian passport holders can visit Germany and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application needed - just present your Australian passport at the border
+• Visa requirements: Australian passport holders can enter Germany and the Schengen Area for up to 90 days within a 180-day period without a visa.
+The ETIAS travel authorisation may be required from 2026 - check before booking.

 • Currency: Euro (EUR).
-As of early 2026, A$1 buys approximately 0.53 EUR.
-Germany is moderately priced by Western European standards.
-Cash is more important in Germany than in many other European countries - many restaurants and shops do not accept cards
+As of early 2026, A$1 buys approximately 0.60 EUR.
+Germany is moderately priced by Western European standards - expect A$15-20 for a restaurant meal and A$120-200 per night for mid-range accommodation.
+Cash is still preferred in many smaller shops and restaurants.

-• Time zone: Central European Time (CET/UTC+1), or CEST (UTC+2) during summer.
-Germany is 11-12 hours behind Australian depending on daylight saving periods
+• Time zone: Central European Time (CET/UTC+1), or CEST (UTC+2) in summer.
+Germany is 8-10 hours behind Australia's east coast depending on daylight saving.

 Travel Risks in Germany for Australian Travellers